A towering centre-half who served Leeds well for nearly 15

 years.
 Holley was the epitome of following in his father's

 as a schoolboy, then joined his father's other club - Sunderland -

 as an amateur but never made the first team for either.
 So he went

 to play for his father at Barnsley where he made a name for himself

-in a 3 year stint before joining Leeds in the close season of 1936.
+in a 3 year stint before joining Leeds in the close season of

-ever booked once during his career - and that was for swearing
+only ever booked once during his career - and that was for swearing

 He became club captain and continued playing throughout the war,

+service.
 In peacetime he played on for Leeds - captaining the side

-in 1947 - before finally giving up the game in 1949 and switching to journalism
+in 1947 - before finally giving up the game in 1949 and switching

-in Leeds has many photos of his Father, Tom Holley in his
+lives in Leeds has many photos of his Father, Tom Holley in his

 information on his please . chris holley is my great uncle,and his